• Email

 ~ 1 Corinthians 15:1-4

-We can find ourselves intentional about Christmas and start planning months before the day but it doesn’t always seem the same for Easter.
-I do see Easter as just as important, if not more so than Christmas, so why do we seem so much more lax in our celebration?
+We can be intentional about Christmas and start planning months before the day, but it doesn’t always seem the same for Easter.
+I do see Easter as just as important, if not more so, than Christmas, so why do we seem so much more lax in our celebration?

 “To the early Christians, Easter was not a holiday.
 It wasn’t even a holy day.
 It wasn’t even a day at all—to the early Christians.
 Instead, it was an accomplished fact that lived with them all year long.
 They did not celebrate His rising from the dead and then go back to their everyday lives and wait another year.
 They lived by the fact that Christ had risen from the dead and they had risen with Him.”